 The chance to observe wild animals as they go about their natural lives is one of the most fascinating experiences that Canada's national parks have to offer.
 While this experience is captivating, it is important to remember that animals are wild and their behaviour is unpredictable.

 Conflict between wildlife and visitors in Elk Island National park is rare thanks, in part, to visitors keeping a safe distance.
 Never approach wildlife.
 Animals in the park are wild and may react to perceived threats when startled, threatened, or protecting their young.
 Visitors can avoid negative interactions with wildlife by maintaining a safe distance from animals, being aware of their surroundings, and knowing what they should do if they encounter wildlife.

 What’s a safe distance?
-Use the rule of thumb.
-Hold your fist straight out in front of you and extend your thumb.
+Be bear aware and do not stop to see bears.
+For the majority of other animals, use the rule of thumb.
+Extend you arm and hold your fist straight out in front of you.
+Extend your thumb.
 Cover the animal (who is standing sideways) with your thumb.
 If the animal is totally covered, you are about 100 metres away, which is a safe distance.
 If your thumb does not cover the animal, retreat slowly.
 Consider that even small animals, such as ground squirrels, are wild, may bite, and transmit disease.